 - a.
-The student not being allowed to sit, resit or resubmit any other assessment relating to that unit or qualification for a stated period of time. - b.
-The student may be disqualified from registering for future units or qualifications with ifs Malta, either for a stated period of time or indefinitely.
+The student not being allowed to sit, resit or resubmit any other assessment relating to that unit or qualification for a stated period. - c.
+The student may be disqualified from registering for future units or qualifications with ifs Malta, either for a stated period or indefinitely.

-12.4 APPEALS
+14.4.
+APPEALS